adipasquale/blog.dipasquale.fr/_drafts/incremental-scraping-with-scrapy-and-mongo.md

 tags: dev scraping
 ---

-In this post I'll show you how to scrape a website incrementally, meaning that each new scraping will only scrape the new items.
+In this post I will show you how to scrape a website incrementally.
+Each new scraping session will only scrape new items.
-We will be crawling [Techcrunch blog posts](https://techcrunch.com/) as an illustration here.
+We will be crawling [Techcrunch blog posts](https://techcrunch.com/) as an example here.

 This tutorial will use Scrapy, a great Python scraping library.
 It's simple yet very powerful.